Former Judge of the Supreme Court of India

 Career as a Judge

-Justice Ramasubramanian’s subject matter expertise in service law appears to have influenced his allocation of work as a judge.
-An analysis of available data indicates that a large percentage (approximately 25% according to Manupatra) of his judgments is in the area of service law.
-Other areas in which he has authored a substantial number of judgments are civil, education, excise and direct taxation.
+An analysis of available data indicates that a large percentage (23%) of his judgments are in the area of Civil law.
+Other areas in which he has authored a substantial number of judgments are criminal (20%), property (11%) and banking (8%).